robertmeta/vimfiles/bundle/asyncrun/README.md

 - You can explore the error output immediately or keep working in vim while executing.
 - Ring the bell or play a sound to notify you job finished while you're focusing on editing.
 - Fast and lightweight, just a single self-contained `asyncrun.vim` source file.
-- Provide corresponding user experience vim, neovim, gvim and macvim.
+- Provide corresponding user experience in vim, neovim, gvim and macvim.

 If that doesn't excite you, then perhaps this GIF screen capture below will change your mind.